hitchWiki - FAQ

 A: This can be accomplished with the use of electrical adapters or connectors.
 Here are a couple examples:

-For a 7 blade to 5 prong:
+For a 7 blade to 5 prong: part number: 75703

-For 6 pin to 4 flat:
+For 6 pin to 4 flat: part number: 600-064

-For 4 prong to 7 flat:
+For 4 prong to 7 flat: part number: 75321

-Q: What Is A 5-Way
+Q: What Is A 5-Way?

 A. 5-Way connectors allow the basic hookup of the three lighting functions (running lights, turn signals, and brake lights) a pin for Ground, and also one additional pin is available to provide support for surge brakes or hydraulic brakes.
 The additional wire is tapped into the backup lights to disengage the hydraulic trailer coupler (actuator) when the vehicle is reversing, turning off the trailer's brakes.
-Click here to see a 5-way wiring diagram
+Click here to see a 5-way wiring diagram.

 Q: What Is A 6-Way?